dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/actual_dag.rst

 What's the output of this DAG?

-Next we'll learn about :doc:`Configuration <part_four>`, which lets a pipeline interact with its external environment.
+We've seen how to wire solids together into DAGs.
+Now let's look more deeply at their :doc:`Inputs <inputs>`, and start to explore how solids can interact with their external environment.